danschultz/svg-js/README.markdown

 rect.clipTo(clipPath)
 ```

-*Create SVG nodes from any SVG container*
+*Create new SVG nodes from any SVG container*
 ```javascript
 // Create an image tag.
 image = doc.image()